01 Day: Arrival Mumbai

 19 Day: Varanasi – Khajuraho (By Air)

-After breakfast check out the hotel and drive to the airport, to board the schedule flight for Khajuraho.
-On arrival transfer to the hotel, after refreshment visit Raneh Falls is one of the prominent tourist attractions, which is named after King Rane Pratap, the erstwhile ruler of the region, situated in close vicinity of the destination, the waterfall emerged at the confluence of Ken and Khuddar rivers.
-Also visit Archaeological museum with its collection of stone sculptures of the Chandela dynasty.
-In the evening enjoy the speculative light and sound show.
-Afterwards return to the hotel for overnight stay.
+After breakfast, check out of the hotel and drive to the airport to board your scheduled flight to Khajuraho.
+On arrival, transfer to the hotel.
+After some time to refresh, proceed to visit Raneh Falls, one of the prominent attractions in the region, named after King Rane Pratap, the former ruler of the area.
+Located near Khajuraho, the waterfall is formed at the confluence of the Ken and Khuddar rivers.
+Also visit the Archaeological Museum, known for its collection of stone sculptures from the Chandela dynasty.
+In the evening, enjoy the spectacular Light and Sound Show.
+Afterwards, return to the hotel for an overnight stay.

 20 Day: Khajuraho

-After breakfast explore Khajuraho, is world heritage town, the temples are scattered in an area of 8 sq km. take a sightseeing tour visiting Western group of Temples consisting of the massive Laxman Temple dedicated to lord Vishnu, the Laxmi and Varaha temples dedicated to Vishnu’s consort Laxman, the Kandariya Mahadev temple dedicated to Lord Shiva and the Chausath Yogini temple dedicated to goddess Kali.
-Later take a sightseeing tour of Eastern group of Temples which consists of 3 Hindu and 3 Jain temples, their proximity attests to the religious tolerance of the times in general and of the Chandela rulers in particular, visit the Jain temples of Parsvanath, Adinath, and Shanti Nath.
-Also visit the temples of Vamana and Brahma/Hanuman both dedicated to lord Vishnu.
-Afterwards return to the hotel for overnight stay.
+After breakfast, explore Khajuraho, a UNESCO World Heritage town where the temples are spread over an area of about 8 sq km.
+Proceed for a sightseeing tour of the Western Group of Temples, including the grand Laxman Temple dedicated to Lord Vishnu, the Laxmi and Varaha Temples, and the magnificent Kandariya Mahadev Temple dedicated to Lord Shiva, along with the Chausath Yogini Temple dedicated to Goddess Kali.
+Later, continue to the Eastern Group of Temples, which includes a mix of Hindu and Jain temples, reflecting the religious harmony of the Chandela period.
+Visit the Jain temples of Parsvanath, Adinath and Shanti Nath, along with the Vamana Temple and the Brahma/Hanuman Temple, both dedicated to Lord Vishnu.
+Afterwards, return to the hotel for an overnight stay.

 21 Day: Khajuraho – Delhi (By Air) – Hometown